jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2020-07-12-fix-twitter.md

 The upshot? **This would also be a great business decision.** Twitter’s Q1 2020 CPM was $4.97.
 If they were to fully embrace contextual advertising, leveraging their first-party data as well, they could own a burgeoning segment of the digital ad market and raise their avg CPM well into double digits.
 Think about it, has a Twitter ad ever actually made an impact on you?
 Contextual is the natural response to the death of the cookie, most competition in this space won’t have the first party data nor the free inventory.

+## Hide Likes
+Make likes only visible to both the liker and likee.
+Twitter is optimized for virtue signalling, period.
+We’ve all read how tribal Twitter is, well this single feature is the forcing function of that tribalism in every last vertical.

+By making likes private, Twitter can still use the signal to optimize the home feed algo.
+In fact this will provide a much richer signal as the likes become a more honest indication of someone’s opinions, while preserving the personal satisfaction (dopamine) users get from likes.
+I’d wager this would make engagement go *up*!

+What about the ability to scan someone else’s likes?
+Maybe this is where a new Quote Tweet comes in.
+A separate feed created by users that allows them to syndicate tweets without the full endorsement of a Retweet or the aforementioned problems of a like.
+No footprint on the tweet object itself.

 ## Reform the Quote Tweet
 On April, 6 2015 the Quote Tweet was born.
 I do not believe it an accident that, at least anecdotally, the culture of outrage and personal attack has grown exponentially on Twitter in the last 5 years.
 “Dunking” on someone seems to be the primary use of the Quote Tweet feature, and so many of the viral outrage tweets are in the form of the Quote Tweet.